flreuss/pythonmusic/docs/src/reference/phrase_elements.rst

    :undoc-members:
    :show-inheritance:

-For more information, see the :doc:`Music reference page <../reference/music>`.
+For more information, see the :doc:`music api page <../api/music>`.